-Candlestick charts are one popular tool for technical analysis of stocks.
+Candlestick charts are one of many popular tools used for technical stock analysis.
 They are also called Japanese candlestick charts or patterns, because they were first invented in Japan in the 1700s to track the prices of rice.
 Today, candlestick patterns reveal patterns in stock prices.

-Past events are not predictions of the future—no candlestick pattern is perfect.
+Past events are not predictions of the future — no candlestick pattern is perfect, and it’s important to remember that there are always risks when trading stocks.
 But they can be useful guidelines and one more piece of information for those looking to make informed trading decisions.

 Reading Single Candlesticks